simonw/csvs-to-sqlite/README.md

       --skip-errors              Skip lines with too many fields instead of stopping the import
-      --replace-tables           Replace tables if they already exist -c, --extract-column TEXT  One or more columns to 'extract' into a separate lookup table.
+      --replace-tables           Replace tables if they already exist -t, --table TEXT           Table to use (instead of using CSV filename) -c, --extract-column TEXT  One or more columns to 'extract' into a separate lookup table.
 If you pass a simple column name that column will be replaced with integer foreign